-The Jerusalem Synagogue designed by Viennese architect Wilhelm Stiassny in 1903 is a fascinating blend of Art Nouveau and Moorish styles and is a must-visit.
-You can admire the main facade which has a large Islamic arch and a rosette window with the 'Star of David'.
+The Jerusalem Synagogue designed by Viennese architect Wilhelm Stiassny in 1903 is a fascinating blend of Art Nouveau and Moorish styles and a must-visit spot.
+Admire the main facade which has a large Islamic arch and a rosette window with the 'Star of David'.

 Fanta´s Art Nouveau Café

 The Fanta's cafe at Prague's central railroad station has sculptural motifs with European art nouveau style.
 The café got a major facelift to give the visitors a glimpse of Czech architecture.